Benchmarking MLLM-based Web Understanding: Reasoning, Robustness and Safety: Experiments Setup

 \subsection{Spatial Reasoning Task Variants and Fine-tuning}

 To address the issue of low scores in the relative position element task, we design an additional diagnostic variant and tested it on Qwen2.5-VL-7B.
 Specifically, we reduced the original four-candidate setup to two candidates while keeping the prompt text completely unchanged.
-Under this controlled modification, the accuracy of Qwen2.5-VL-7B was higher than that obtained under the four-candidate configuration.These results indicate that while Qwen2.5-VL-7B possesses a basic ability to reason about positions reasoning, its performance remains fragile under complex settings.
-This limitation, along with similar weaknesses observed in other parts of the benchmark, motivated us to perform targeted fine-tuning, the fine-tuning focused on three benchmark dimensions where performance gaps were most pronounced and supervision signals relatively tractable: pairwise position relationship reasoning, UI group, and color robustness as detailed in Appendix~\ref{finetuning details}.\\
+Under this controlled modification, the accuracy of Qwen2.5-VL-7B was higher than that obtained under the four candidate configuration.These results indicate that while Qwen2.5-VL-7B possesses a basic ability to reason about positions reasoning, its performance remains fragile under complex settings.
+This limitation, along with similar weaknesses observed in other parts of the benchmark, motivated us to perform targeted fine-tuning.
+The fine-tuning focused on three benchmark dimensions where performance gaps were most pronounced and supervision signals relatively tractable: pairwise position relationship reasoning, UI group, and color robustness (specifically using the 10–30\% partial button chroma shift setting).
+We select the partial button chroma shift (10–30\%) as the setting for fine-tuning because it creates a scenario where color-based shortcuts become unreliable for only a subset of elements, thereby encouraging the model to rely on structural and semantic cues rather than visual saliency alone.
+In contrast, global perturbations (e.g., low-contrast) uniformly degrade all elements, while 100\% button recoloring may inadvertently create new but consistent color patterns that the model could exploit.
+The partial perturbation setting disrupts local color consistency without introducing global uniformity, making it a more effective training signal for robust CTA identification.
+Further details are provided in our repo~\cite{WebRSSBench}.